 Meet Karnataka’s three new deputy chief ministers

-New Delhi, Aug 27: In a first, Karnataka will have three deputy chief ministers as chief minister B S Yediyurappa on Monday allocated portfolios to 17 newly appointed ministers who were inducted into the cabinet nearly a week ago.
+New Delhi, Aug 27: In a first, Karnataka will have three deputy chief ministers as Chief miinister B S Yediyurappa on Monday allocated portfolios to 17 newly appointed ministers who were inducted into the cabinet nearly a week ago.

 The three deputy chief ministers are Govind Karjol, who has also been given the charge of PWD and social welfare; Ashwath Narayan who will also handle the portfolio of Higher Education, IT & BT, Science and Technology; and Laxman Savadi who will also take charge of the transport department.